xonixx/xonixx.github.io/makesure-vs-just.md

 # some regular comment
 @goal do_it
 # some other comment
-@doc 'This is very useful goal' echo 'Doing...'
+@doc 'This is a very useful goal' echo 'Doing...'
 ```